London After Midnight (film): Theatrical poster

+In 2014, the only contemporary poster known to exist for the film was sold in Dallas, Texas to Metallica guitarist Kirk Hammett for $478,000, making it the second most valuable movie poster sold at public auction behind a Metropolis Poster sold for 1.2 Mio.
+The poster is in his displayed collection at the Royal Ontario Museum in Toronto.
+(The 1932 film The Mummy held the previous record for a poster's sale at public auction, selling for more than $453,000 in 1997.)

+Related works

 Remake

 Tod Browning remade the film as a sound film in 1935.
 This film, called Mark of the Vampire, starred Lionel Barrymore and Bela Lugosi in the roles Lon Chaney had performed in London After Midnight.

-Reconstructions and novelisations
+Reconstructions and novelizations

 A novelization of the film was written and published in 1928 by Marie Coolidge-Rask.

 In 1985, Philip J. Riley published the first photo reconstruction of the film's plot compiled of all the surviving production stills at MGM.

-In 2002, Turner Classic Movies commissioned restoration producer Rick Schmidlin to produce a 45-minute reconstruction of the film, using the same still photographs. with added camera motion.
+In 2002, Turner Classic Movies commissioned restoration producer Rick Schmidlin to produce a 45-minute reconstruction of the film, using the same still photographs with added camera motion.
 This was released as a part of The Lon Chaney Collection DVD set released by the TCM Archives.

 In 2016, Thomas Mann published the book, London After Midnight: A New Reconstruction Based on Contemporary Sources, upon the discovery of a previously-unknown 11,000-word Boy's Cinema magazine published in 1928.
 A second edition was published in 2018 upon the discovery of an alternative French novelization for the film.

-In 2022, a new study by independent historian Daniel Titley, titled London After Midnight: The Lost Film, was released in conjunction with the film’s 95th anniversary, in which nitrate elements from the lost film itself were presented for the first time, along with many other new insights published by Keyreads, and serving as the most milestone discovery of the film to-date.
+In 2022, a new study by historian Daniel Titley, titled London After Midnight: The Lost Film, was released by Keyreads in conjunction with the film’s 95th anniversary.
+Nitrate elements from the lost film were presented for the first time, along with new insights, resulting in the most complete overview of the film available.